 This message provides more clinical information to Heart Team.
+This message provides clinical information requested by one or more PCC-Y4 transactions by each HT Participant.
+This mean that it concludes HT Preparation tasks generated by HT Participants for HT Requester.

-3.Y.4.1.1 Trigger Events
+3.Y5.4.1.1 Trigger Events

-The HT Requester sends this message when is ready to provide requested information to Heart Team.
+The HT Requester sends this message when is ready to response to request of information by Heart Team.

 The pre-conditions are encoded as: